 When cleaning, remove the freezer bin and flush a solution of baking soda (one teaspoon) and two cups of hot (not boiling) water through the drain line with the help of a meat baster.
 This will help eliminate odor and reduce the likelihood of a clogged drain line.

 If drain becomes clogged, use a meat baster and baking-soda-and-water solution to force the clog through the drain line.
+Continue flushing until the line is clear, then empty and replace the defrost water pan immediately.

 Condenser